 3. Make a cover for the hole in the tank divider by cutting a disc of plastic that is big enough to go over it.
 Then use a drill to make small holes both in the disc and in the divider itself.
 Doing so will accomplish the idea of having the disc function as an eyehole in the hatching tank that, when swung into position, will cover up the hole in the divider.
 This prevents light from entering the darkened portion of the tank.

 5. Measure the entire tank to determine its actual size.
 Use the figure in order to calculate how much sea salt is needed to create saltwater that is strong enough to allow the baby brine shrimp to hatch.
 Make sure to follow the instructions indicated in the sea salt bag so that a salt concentration that is a bit higher required by marine fish is achieved.
-Because the chlorine and chloramines in chlorinated water are toxic to the baby brine shrimps, it is important to use only water that has been stripped of chlorine.
+Since the chlorine and chloramines in chlorinated water are toxic to the baby brine shrimps, it is important to use only water that has been stripped of chlorine.

 6. Place the eyehole in position so that the blackened portion of the hatching tank becomes truly dark.